Use Takeaways™ to Extend your Lesson and Give Students Feedback

-A box will appear to let you name your session - you might like to call it something like "World History Period 1."
-You'll notice that after you name it, you can check the box to publish Takeaways.
+A box will appear to let you name your session.
+You might call it something like "World History Period 1."
+Once you name it, you can check the box to publish Takeaways.
 Finally, click Save & End Session.

 How to Find and Comment on a Student's Takeaway

 When you publish Takeaways at the end of a Session, you will get a link.
 For you, this link will take you to a list of the Takeaway documents for this Session.
-When you give the link to students, it will open the Takeaway made specially for that student.
+When you give the link to a student, it will open the Takeaway made specially for that student.

 When you publish Takeaways, they are automatically stored in Google Drive.
 Here's how to find them:

 - Find the Deck or presentation title, and open that folder

 - Find the Session name, and open that folder.
 Inside of it, you will find all of the Takeaways for that Session.